-Many chess players get stuck on certain opening lines and never move on to something else.
-In many cases these openings are not even the best bet for the player.
+Different Openings: Many chess players get stuck on certain opening lines and never move on to something else.
+In many cases, these ones are not even the best bet for the player.
 They only play it because their coach suggested it, or they have friends who play the same lines or maybe they saw it in their favorite chess book.
-Today I will tell you why it is a good idea to try something different.
+Today I will tell you why it is a good idea to try something that is not similar.

-Once you start playing a certain opening, got somewhat familiar with the positions, it is very hard to change your opening repertoire.
+Once you start playing a certain opening and got somewhat familiar with the positions, it is very hard to change your repertoire.

-That’s why most chess players have hard time playing or even trying out a different opening.
+That’s why most chess players have a hard time playing or even trying out a different one.
 Even a single thought about opening changes scares them.
-You’d be probably surprised, if I tell you that by simply changing the openings you play on regular basis you can achieve much better results.
+You’d be probably surprised if I tell you that by simply changing the one you play on a regular basis you can achieve much better results.

 Still not convinced?
 Here are the 5 important reasons to try different openings:

-Selecting what kinds of openings to play is a pretty random process for many club level players.
-Many under 2000s do not play opening that are their best fit.
-There are many examples when a player chooses positional openings, when he should in fact be paying sharp, attacking lines.
+Selecting what kind to play is a pretty random process for many club-level players.
+Many under the 2000s do not play opening that is their best fit.
+There are many examples when a player chooses positional ones when he should in fact be paying sharp, attacking lines.